 Determination That False Alarm Has Occurred.
 The burden of proof that an alarm call falls within the exceptions to the false alarm definition shall be upon the person charged with the violation.
-Beginning with a determination by the Department that the third false alarm has occurred, the Department shall send a notice to the alarm user notifying the alarm user of the determination and directing payment within thirty (30) days.
-For the first two (2) calls, the determination of the Department shall be deemed to be conclusive as to whether or not a false alarm has occurred for all purposes, including prosecution under Subsection (H) of this Section.
-The Department may consider, in determining whether or not the first two (2) calls are false alarms, any written or oral statement that the alarm user submits, provided such statement is provided within thirty (30) days after the date of notice for the third false alarm.
-Since no penalties accrue for the first two (2) calls, it has been determined, as a legislative matter, that for administrative convenience there shall be no right to notice or right to contest or appeal the determination of the Department for the first two (2) calls.
+Beginning with a determination by the Fire Protection District that the third false alarm has occurred, the Fire Protection District shall send a notice to the alarm user notifying the alarm user of the determination and directing payment within thirty (30) days.
+For the first two (2) calls, the determination of the Fire Protection District shall be deemed to be conclusive as to whether or not a false alarm has occurred for all purposes, including prosecution under Subsection (H) of this Section.
+The Fire Protection District may consider, in determining whether or not the first two (2) calls are false alarms, any written or oral statement that the alarm user submits, provided such statement is provided within thirty (30) days after the date of notice for the third false alarm.
+Since no penalties accrue for the first two (2) calls, it has been determined, as a legislative matter, that for administrative convenience there shall be no right to notice or right to contest or appeal the determination of the Fire Protection District for the first two (2) calls.

 New Systems.
 Any alarm user who has had an alarm system installed for less than sixty (60) days shall not be subject to the penalties set forth in this Section, nor shall any alarm that occurs within the first sixty (60) days after installation be counted in determining whether more than three (3) false alarms have occurred, provided:

-The alarm user, the alarm business or the installer submits to the Department proof as to when the alarm system was installed within thirty (30) days after notice is given by the Department under Subsection (C) of this Section; and
+The alarm user, the alarm business or the installer submits to the Fire Protection District proof as to when the alarm system was installed within thirty (30) days after notice is given by the Fire Protection District under Subsection (C) of this Section; and

-The Department determines the date of the installation of the alarm system and that the alarm occurred within the first sixty (60) days after the system was installed.
+The Fire Protection District determines the date of the installation of the alarm system and that the alarm occurred within the first sixty (60) days after the system was installed.

 Exceptions.
-The Department may cancel any notice or civil penalty upon satisfactory proof by the alarm user that a particular alarm falls within the exceptions enumerated in Subsection (A) of this Section.
+The Fire Protection District may cancel any notice or civil penalty upon satisfactory proof by the alarm user that a particular alarm falls within the exceptions enumerated in Subsection (A) of this Section.

 Criminal Penally.
 In addition to the civil penalties stated in this Section, it shall be considered a violation of this Section for an alarm user to have four (4) or more false alarms in a one-year period, as defined in this Section.
 In a prosecution for this violation under Subsection (H) of this Section, each false alarm after the third such false alarm shall constitute a separate violation.
 Further, in determining such a violation, the issues of whether an alarm constitutes an exception to the false alarm definition under Subsection (A) of this Section, or when a false alarm occurred with respect to the date of installation of the alarm system, shall be considered affirmative defenses, and the burden of raising and presenting evidence establishing such shall be upon the alarm user.
 Nothing contained in this Section shall prohibit the court from imposing a fine that is higher than the civil penalty established in this Section.

-Suspension Of Fire Department Response.
-In addition to the penalties set forth in this Section, the Department shall, upon sending notice of the fourth false alarm in one (1) year, advise the alarm user that the Department shall, upon the eighth false alarm in one (1) year, declare that the alarm system constitutes a public nuisance, and Fire Department response will be suspended.
-Upon the eighth false alarm, Fire Department response will be suspended, and will be reinitiated only upon receipt of written verification from an alarm business stating that the alarm system is in good working order and that the personnel using that system have been trained in its proper operation.
-Upon the 12th false alarm within one (1) year, Fire Department response shall be suspended for one (1) year.
-The Department shall notify the alarm user by ordinary mail sent to the location of the alarm system of any suspension of Fire Department response under this Section.
-This suspension of Fire Department response described in this Subsection (G) is limited to situations in which the only indication of the need for a Fire Department response to the location is the alarm generated by the activation of the alarm system at issue, and shall not include any situations in which an alarm activation is accompanied by other information or verification indicating a need for a Fire Department response to that location.
+Suspension Of Fire Protection District Response.
+In addition to the penalties set forth in this Section, the Fire Protection District shall, upon sending notice of the fourth false alarm in one (1) year, advise the alarm user that the Fire Protection District shall, upon the eighth false alarm in one (1) year, declare that the alarm system constitutes a public nuisance, and Fire Protection District response will be suspended.
+Upon the eighth false alarm, Fire Protection District response will be suspended, and will be reinitiated only upon receipt of written verification from an alarm business stating that the alarm system is in good working order and that the personnel using that system have been trained in its proper operation.
+Upon the 12th false alarm within one (1) year, Fire Protection District response shall be suspended for one (1) year.
+The Fire Protection District shall notify the alarm user by ordinary mail sent to the location of the alarm system of any suspension of Fire Protection District response under this Section.
+This suspension of Fire Protection District response described in this Subsection (G) is limited to situations in which the only indication of the need for a Fire Protection District response to the location is the alarm generated by the activation of the alarm system at issue, and shall not include any situations in which an alarm activation is accompanied by other information or verification indicating a need for a Fire Protection District response to that location.